 The second objective of our study was to infer reaction rates and mechanisms that influence the Fe oxidation process.
-The kinetic oxidation of dissolved Fe(II) was modeled

-- 15 according the general rate law as reported by Stumm and Lee (1961).
-The Fe oxidation rates inferred from our field measurements closely agree with the general rate law for abiotic oxidation of Fe(II) by O_2 ($k = 7.9 \times 10^{13} \text{ M}^{-2} \text{ atm}^{-1} \text{ min}^{-1}$) (Fig. 6a).
-Seasonal changes in pH and temperature of the reservoir water had a major effect on the Fe(II) oxidation rate as explained below. - 20 The grey lines in Fig. 6a represents the steady-state Fe(II) concentration as function of the transit times as calculated with the CSTR-model.
+The kinetic oxidation of dissolved Fe(II) was modelled according the general rate law as reported by Stumm and Lee (1961).
+The Fe oxidation rates inferred from our field measurements closely agree with the general rate law for abiotic oxidation of Fe(II) by O2 ($k = 7.9 \times 10^{13} \text{ M}^{-2} \text{ atm}^{-1} \text{ min}^{-1}$) (Fig. 6a).
+Seasonal changes in pH and temperature of the reservoir water had a major effect on the Fe(II) oxidation rate as explained below.

+The grey lines in Fig. 6a represent the steady-state Fe(II) concentration as a function of the mean transit times as calculated with the CSTR model.
 The model simulates the Fe(II) oxidation in the reservoirs for the yearly average conditions, a typical summer situation, and a typical winter situation.
 Table 2 gives the input parameters for the CSTR model.
-The Fe concentration of the groundwater (Fig. 2a) was used as inflow concen- - tration (Fe_i in Eq.
+The Fe concentration of the groundwater (Fig. 2a) was used as inflow concentration (Fe_i in Eq.
 2) to the reservoir.
-This is variable in space and time between 0.2 and 40 mg L-1.
+This is variable in space and time between 0.2 and 40 mg L^{-1} .
 Because we do not know the values of Fe_i at sampling moments exactly, it was not possible to derive field-based oxidation rates for the individual measured Fe concentrations.
-The Fe concentration of the groundwater that flows into the reservoirs

-(Fe_i) was set to 14.5 mg L-1 representing the median concentration of Fe in the groundwater.
+The Fe concentration of the groundwater that flows into the reservoirs (Fe_i) was set to 14.5 mg L^{-1} representing the median concentration of Fe in the groundwater.
 The median concentration was preferred above the average concentration due to the skewness of the Fe concentration distribution to high values.
 The thin lines in Fig. 6a represent a typical summer and winter situation.
-The Fe_i for the summer and winter situations were set to the 25-percentile and 75-percentile of Fe concentration in the groundwater (10.6 and 21.3 mg L-1, respectively).
-The input values for the rate controlling parameters were assigned as follows: (1) the pH values are the yearly averaged and seasonally averaged values of the reservoir water samples (6.4, 6.2 and 6.6, respectively), (2) for dissolved oxygen in the winter situation we assume that the equilibrium time to reach complete saturation is less than the half-life time of Fe(II).
-Therefore, we used complete oxygen saturation ($pO_2 = 0.21$ atm) for the winter situation.
+The Fe_i for the summer and winter situations were set to the 25-percentile and 75percentile of Fe concentration in the groundwater (10.6 and 21.3 mg L^{-1} , respectively).
+The input values for the rate controlling parameters were assigned as follows: (1) the pH values are calculated from the yearly averaged and seasonally averaged $[H^+]$ measurements from the reservoirs (6.31, 6.17) and 6.53, respectively); (2) biological, chemical and physical processes control the dissolved oxygen concentration of drainage ditches (Kersting and Kouwenhoven, 1989).
+Therefore the oxygen concentration of our reservoirs will be variable over the year and even over the day.
+However, low oxygen saturation levels or even hypoxia are not likely for the reservoir water.
+Hypoxia is not an uncommon phenomenon in ditches with free-floating plant mats (Verdonschot and Verdonschot, 2014; Kersting and Kouwenhoven, 1989) but this was not the situation for our reservoirs.
+Moreover, because of a high degree of atmosphere-water contact (the reservoirs have typically a small wetted volume as opposed to its wetted perimeter) equilibrium with atmospheric oxygen might be possible.
+In the winter situation we assume that the equilibrium time to reach complete saturation is less than the half-life time of Fe(II).
+Therefore, we used complete oxygen saturation ($P{O_2} = 0.21$ atm) for the winter situation.
 The Fe(II) oxidation rate is clearly higher in the summer situation.
 The Fe(II) is presumably completely oxidized before the reservoir water is in equilibrium with atmospheric oxygen.
-For this reason we modelled the reaction for the summer situation with hydroxides may happen in the reservoirs, enhanced reaction rates caused by these processes were not considered in our model.
-Autocatalytic Fe(II) oxidation is only observed in experiments with a pH of 7 and higher (Sung and Morgan, 1980).
-The pH of the reservoir water never reached this value.
-Moreover, Vollrath et al. (2012) argue that the rate law originally proposed by Stumm and Lee (1961) was already influenced by surface catalysis and, therefore, not strictly represents homogeneous Fe(II) oxidation.

-15 a pO_2 of 0.1 atm, (3) the temperature for the yearly average model was set to the yearly averaged temperature of the ditch water (9.3 °C) and to 17 and 5 °C for the summer and winter situation respectively (Fig. 5).
+For this reason we modelled the reaction for the summer situation with a P{O_2} of 0.1 atm; (3) the temperature for the yearly average model was set to the yearly averaged temperature of the ditch water (9.3 °C) and to 17 and 5 °C for the summer and winter situation respectively (Fig. 5).